smile-soft/wchat/README.md

    * `uri`: SIP URI associated to the User Agent.
 Example: "sip:online@ipcc-doamin-name-org-ip-address.com"

-   * `register`: Indicate if SIP User Agent should register automatically when starting.
-This value should be set to `false`.

 - `hotline`: Destination of the call.
 String assosiated with the record in the IPCC routing table.

 **Note**: WebRTC feature will not work on insecure origins.
 To use this feature, you should consider switching your application to a secure origin, such as HTTPS.
 See https://goo.gl/rStTGz for more details.